 In the event you either revoke your hospice election or are discharged from hospice, our plan should cover your drugs as explained in this document.
 To prevent any delays at a pharmacy when your Medicare hospice benefit ends, bring documentation to the pharmacy to verify your revocation or discharge.

-Section 10 Programs on drug safety and managing medications Section 10.1 Programs to help members use drugs safely appropriate care.
-We do a review each time you fill a prescription.
-We also review our records on a regular basis.
+Section 10 Programs on drug safety and managing medications

+Section 10.1 Programs to help members use drugs safely

-We conduct drug use reviews for our members to help make sure that they are getting safe and
+We conduct drug use reviews for our members to help make sure that they are getting safe and appropriate care.